 You cannot delete a device group using the Device Group form.
-To delete a device group, select "Groups" from the menu and refer to "Groups" on page 193 in this chapter.
+To delete a device group, select "Groups" from the menu and refer to "Groups" on page 210.

-▼ To Upload Firmware to a Console Device
+▼ To Upload Firmware to a Device

-Using the Device Detail form, you can configure the AlterPath Manager to upload firmware from its firmware repository to any ACS or TS device.
+Using the Device Detail form, you can configure the AlterPath Manager to upload firmware from its firmware repository to an ACS, TS, or KVN/net device.

-1. From the Device Detail form (Devices: Device List > Device Detail), select the firmware you wish to upload from the Firmware/Boot drop down list.
+From the Device Detail form (Devices: Device List > Device Detail), select the firmware you wish to upload from the Firmware/Boot drop down list.